CaptainPants/nodep-multipart-parser/readme.md

 ----

-A Zero-dependency multipart HTTP content parser, with tools for conveniently switching between string and binary content with support for Internet Explorer 11.
+A Zero-dependency multipart HTTP content parser, with tools for conveniently switching between string and binary content.
+Supports back to Internet Explorer 11.

 This package includes several useful components:
 * Class **MultipartParser** which will take a **DataView** (wrapping an **ArrayBuffer**) and break it into parts according to a given boundary string.